 Business Documents | docEdge DMS Onboarding & Classification Services

-docEdge DMS Software Platform is coming up with various features to automatically onboard documents in docEdge DMS and allow us to do either manual or automatic organize them in to different folders and apply classification meta tags.
+docEdge DMS Software Platform is coming up with various features to automatically onboard documents and allows us to do either manual or automatic organize them into different folders and apply classification meta tags.

-Here, we can do automatic classification of document by using natural language processing APIs from Google cloud, structure and naming of documents as per predefined document types.
+Here, we can do the automatic classification of documents by using natural language processing APIs from Google cloud, structure and naming of documents as per predefined document types.

-Also referred to categorisation, or text classification, automatic document classification allows you to divide and organize text based on a set of predefined categories that allow rapid, easy retrieval of information in the search phase.
+Also referred to as categorization, or text classification, automatic document classification allows you to divide and organize text based on a set of predefined categories that allow rapid, easy retrieval of information in the search phase.

 How does Document Classification work?